-Certain exits from Power Managed modes do not invoke the OST at all.
+Certain exits from power managed modes do not invoke the OST at all.
 These are:

-- PRI_IDLE mode, where the primary clock source is not stopped; and - the primary clock source is not any of LP, XT, HS or HSPLL modes.
+- PRI\IDLE mode, where the primary clock source is not stopped; or - the primary clock source is not any of LP, XT, HS or HSPLL modes.

-In these cases, the primary clock source either does not require an oscillator start-up delay, since it is already running (PRI_IDLE), or normally does not require an oscillator start-up delay (RC, EC, and INTIO Oscillator modes).
+In these cases, the primary clock source either does not require an oscillator start-up delay, since it is already running (PRI\IDLE), or normally does not require an oscillator start-up delay (RC, EC and INTIO Oscillator modes).

-However, a fixed delay (approximately 10 μ s) following the wake event is required when leaving SLEEP and IDLE modes.
+However, a fixed delay (approximately 10 $\mu$ s) following the wake event is required when leaving Sleep and Idle modes.
 This delay is required for the CPU to prepare for execution.
 Instruction execution resumes on the first clock cycle following this delay.